 This is a summary of a segment of the Dr. Jay Show covering new Dupuytren’s Contracture treatments.
 The Dr. Jay Show was broadcast on AM 1560TheGame.
-Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and a Fellowship Trained Sports Medicine Physician serving patients from Katy,Fort Bend County, Metro Houston and Southeast Texas from offices in Richmond and Sugar Land, TX.
+Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and a Fellowship Trained Sports Medicine Physician serving patients from Katy,Fort Bend County, Metro Houston and Southeast Texas from offices in Houston, near the Galleria and Sugar Land, TX.
 Call 281-633-8600 for an appointment.
-Our special guest today is Dr. Alan Rodgers, who is our hand specialist, and he practices in the Katy area.
+Our special guest for this show is Dr. Alan Rodgers, who is a hand specialist practicing in the Katy area.

 Dr. J. Michael Bennett: And speaking of hand deformities, we talked about arthritis and there are other types of hand deformities out there that people can have, and one of them is actually something called a Dupuytren’s contracture , which is a condition where basically you form these scar bands in the palm that actually can pull your fingers down to where you can’t really lift your finger up anymore, and result in a patient not having a very functional hand.
 Now I know the old way of treating these Dupuytren’s contractures regarded a big release and a Z-plasty.
 There’s another way, a newer way, where they’re doing injections.
 Now just like anything else, with these new techniques there’s always issues with insurance companies, but tell us, Dr. Rodgers, a little bit about the injection in the hand itself and what your thoughts are on these contracture releases.

 Dr. Alan Rodgers: I am happy to offer the procedure, it is called Xiaflex, (a prescription medication used to treat adults with Dupuytren’s contracture, according to the Xiaflex website) and it is FDA approved for injection.
 Any time you can feel what’s called a cord, and you’ll know if you have this, any time you look at your palm and you see a band of firm tissue that prevents you from opening your fingers fully, that is what can be treated.
 And it is a great procedure because it can actually be used before surgery is really indicated.
 We really don’t like to do surgery on these until it’s affecting the fingers so much that you can’t put the hand flat on a table, have a hard time putting your fingers in a pocket, or you have a hard time shaking hands; in other words it’s really deforming the finger.